umbralcalc/umbralcalc.github.io/_posts/stochadexI.md

 \item{sports team manager and other game player 1. substitute players 2. changes to tactics}
 \end{itemize}}

-\section{\sffamily Dynamic spatial fields}

-The dynamic spatial field archetype refers to simulation environments which have highly-structured, bidirectional communication between state partitions.
+The _dynamic spatial field archetype_ refers to simulation environments which have highly-structured, bidirectional communication between state partitions.
 The graph toplogy of this archetype is totally connected, but some connections matter more than others.
 As a helpful analogy, you can think of these partitions as being structured topologically in a kind of 'lattice' configuration, where connections to other partitions over different distances in the lattice can contribute different importance weights in affecting each local state partition.
 This lattice structure can be best intuited from a visual discription, so we have illustrated an example graph topology for the dynamic spatial field archetype in Fig.~\ref{fig:state-partition-graph-dynamic-spatial-fields}.

 \begin{figure}[h]
 \centering